Ontraport/frontend-interview-test-long/README.md

 I would definitely appreciate any feedback that I receive.

 The current user can be changed on the user service file.
-I have also included a server folder to show the workflow that I have created with NodeJS and Gulp.

 Congratulations, you passed the first test!
 There is just one more hoop to jump through.
 This is the ONTRAPORT 'Front-end Long Test'.
 We use it to gain an understanding of your front-end programming